AlexandraH-code/ms4-bookishnook/README.md

 [Back To The Top](#table-of-contents)
 ### User Story Prioritization - MoSCoW Method

+To use efficient time management and focus on important features during development, the MoSCoW methodology was used to prioritize stories.

+Each feature was classified as a **Must Have**, **Should Have**, **Could Have**, or **Won't Have (This Iteration)**, based on its importance to the project's core functionality, user experience, and technical feasibility.

+This methodology helped maintain a clear development plan and ensured that all critical e-commerce and user management features were implemented within the scope, with enhancements or optional functionality added.

 **Must Have**
 | User Story                                                                                      | Feature / Area   | Status |
 | ----------------------------------------------------------------------------------------------- | ---------------- | ------ |